Day 1 Arrival in Bunclody

 Day 5 Laragh - Enniskerry26/29 Km 7-10 Hrs 950/1250 Metres

 Cross the Glenmacnass River from where you make your way up Paddock Hill and then down into Oldbridge.
 If the weather is good, take the opportunity to climb Scarr Mountain (641m) on the way.
 The route passes above iconic Lough Tay, the famous Guinness Lake and setting for many movies and TV series.
 From there you climb up to White Hill and around the bulk of Djouce mountain before descending past Powerscourt Waterfall into Crone Woods.
 A short transfer will bring you to your B&B.

 Day 6 Enniskerry - Marlay Park, Dublin22 Km 6-8 Hrs 520 Metres

 After a short transfer to Crone Woods you pass around the side of Knockree Hill and then climb over the shoulder of Prince William’s Seat Mountain.
 Take a last look back at the Wicklow Mountains before one last climb up the flanks of Fairy Castle mountain in County Dublin which often offers great views over Dublin city.
-Your tour ends on a lovely trail through Marlay Park from where you will be transferred to your accommodation.
+Your tour ends on a lovely trail through Marlay Park from where you can get a taxi transfer to your accommodation.

 There are regular bus and train services to Dublin City Centre and to Dublin Airport.
 We will be happy to provide further details upon request.